Calvinchu20/INST377-Final-Project/docs/developer_manual.md

 # roadmap for future/bugs
   1. Known Bugs
-    `uplicate users entries are implemented in the api and causes confusion for analysis
+    duplicate users entries are implemented in the api and causes confusion for analysis

   2. roadmap
        Provide a baseline application for more advanced/complex functionality for tracking nutrition